Abandoned hospitals: 10 places to explore in France

 4. Montferrand Sanatorium (Puy-de-Dôme)

-Nestled in the mountains of Auvergne, the Sanatorium de Montferrand is an imposing Art Deco building that once treated tuberculosis patients.
+Nestled in the Auvergne mountains, the Montferrand Sanatorium is an imposing Art Deco building that once treated patients suffering from tuberculosis.
 Closed for several decades, it is now in ruins.
-The large windows that let in light to help the patients heal are now broken, and vegetation has taken over the place.
+The large windows that let in light to aid the patients' recovery are now broken, and vegetation has reclaimed the site.

 5. Vexin Sanatorium (Val-d'Oise)

 The Vexin Sanatorium was built at the beginning of the 20th century to treat tuberculosis patients.
-Abandoned for several decades, this site is now overgrown with vegetation.
-Its brick and concrete pavilions offer an intriguing setting, where silence reigns in the corridors once animated by the effervescence of care.
+Abandoned for several decades, the site is now overgrown with vegetation.
+Its brick and concrete pavilions offer an intriguing setting, where silence reigns in the corridors once bustling with the activity of patient care.

 6. Naval Hospital (Toulon, Var)

-The Toulon Naval Hospital was founded in the 18th century to treat sailors of the French Navy.
-Although parts of the complex are still in use, several buildings have been abandoned and are in ruins.
-The hospital's deserted buildings reveal dilapidated operating rooms and abandoned medical equipment.
+The Toulon Naval Hospital was founded in the 18th century to care for sailors of the French fleet.
+Although some parts of the complex are still in use, several buildings have been abandoned and are in ruins.
+The deserted hospital buildings reveal dilapidated operating rooms and neglected medical equipment.

 7. Beelitz-Heilstätten Sanatorium (Germany)

 Although located in Germany, the Beelitz-Heilstätten Sanatorium is close to the French border and attracts many urban explorers.
 Built in the late 19th century to treat tuberculosis, this hospital complex has been abandoned for decades.
-The neoclassical-style buildings are partially overgrown, creating an ideal setting for exploration.
+The neoclassical buildings are partially overgrown with vegetation, creating an ideal setting for exploration.

 8. Charcot Hospital (Loire-Atlantique)

 Located near Nantes, the Charcot Hospital specialized in mental illness.
-Closed since the 1980s, this large hospital complex features vast buildings with dilapidated facades, empty corridors and treatment rooms left as they were.
-Nature has reclaimed its rights, making the place even more mysterious and intriguing.
+Closed since the 1980s, this large hospital complex features vast buildings with dilapidated facades, empty corridors, and treatment rooms left in ruins.
+Nature has reclaimed the site, making it even more mysterious and intriguing.

 9. Praz-Coutant Sanatorium (Haute-Savoie)

 The Praz-Coutant Sanatorium , located in the Alps, was a treatment center for tuberculosis patients built in the 1930s.
 Since its closure in the 1980s, the building has been abandoned.
-Its large terraces, once used for patients to enjoy the pure mountain air, are now in ruins, offering spectacular views of the surrounding peaks.
+Its large terraces, once used for patients to enjoy the fresh mountain air, are now in ruins, offering a spectacular view of the surrounding peaks.

 10. Porte de Versailles Hospital (Paris)